Sydney PEN: History

 Sydney PEN was founded in 1931 by Ethel Turner, Mary Gilmore, and Dorothea Mackellar.
 Since inception, it has conducted campaigns and events supporting literature, fostering international understanding and defending freedom of expression.

+It was incorporated as an association on 27 January 2006 under the Associations Incorporations Act 1984 (NSW) as International Pen Sydney Centre, to be referred to as Sydney PEN.

+Description

+PEN, founded in 1921, stands for "Poets, Essayists, and Novelists".
+Sydney PEN is an association of Australian writers and readers, publishers and human rights activists.
+Its aim is to promote literature and freedom of expression, as well as fostering local culture and understanding.

+PEN Sydney is based at the Faculty of Arts & Social Sciences at University of Technology Sydney (UTS).

+As of April 2024, Zoë Rodriguez and Claudia Taranto are joint presidents of Sydney PEN, and there are six other members of the management committee.

+Sydney PEN is one of three PEN centres in Australia, the others being PEN Melbourne and PEN Perth.

-Sydney PEN Campaigns
+Campaigns

 In 2008, Sydney PEN, together with International Pen, helped to release 94 writers from prison.

 Its Writers in Prison program selects urgent regional cases that feature public advocacy campaigns.
 It has carried out campaigns for Father Nguyen Van Ly, Tashi Rabten, Liu Xia, Gheyret Niyaz, Liu Xianbin, Tan Zuoren, Liu Xiaobo, Nurnuhemmet Yasin, Ragip Zarakolu and Busra Ersanh.